A No-Drama Guide to Hand Building With Clay

 Your journey starts now, and it's going to be messy, meditative, and occasionally maddening — in the best possible way!

-What This Hand-Building Guide Covers
+What This Hand-Building

 We'll talk tools and alternatives, basic methods, and a little more advanced methods.